Female genital mutilation: Europe and the United States

-Gynaecologists in 19th-century Europe and the United States removed the clitoris to treat insanity and masturbation.
+Some gynaecologists in 19th-century Europe and the United States removed the clitoris to treat insanity and masturbation.
 A British doctor, Robert Thomas, suggested clitoridectomy as a cure for nymphomania in 1813.
 In 1825 The Lancet described a clitoridectomy performed in 1822 in Berlin by Karl Ferdinand von Graefe on a 15-year-old girl who was masturbating excessively.

 Isaac Baker Brown, an English gynaecologist, president of the Medical Society of London and co-founder in 1845 of St. Mary's Hospital, believed that masturbation, or "unnatural irritation" of the clitoris, caused hysteria, spinal irritation, fits, idiocy, mania, and death.
 He, therefore "set to work to remove the clitoris whenever he had the opportunity of doing so", according to his obituary.
 Brown performed several clitoridectomies between 1859 and 1866.
 In the United States, J. Marion Sims followed Brown's work and in 1862 slit the neck of a woman's uterus and amputated her clitoris, "for the relief of the nervous or hysterical condition as recommended by Baker Brown".
 When Brown published his views in On the Curability of Certain Forms of Insanity, Epilepsy, Catalepsy, and Hysteria in Females (1866), doctors in London accused him of quackery and expelled him from the Obstetrical Society.

 Later in the 19th century, A. J. Bloch, a surgeon in New Orleans, removed the clitoris of a two-year-old girl who was reportedly masturbating.
 According to a 1985 paper in the Obstetrical & Gynecological Survey, clitoridectomy was performed in the United States into the 1960s to treat hysteria, erotomania and lesbianism.
 From the mid-1950s, James C. Burt, a gynaecologist in Dayton, Ohio, performed non-standard repairs of episiotomies after childbirth, adding more stitches to make the vaginal opening smaller.
 From 1966 until 1989, he performed "love surgery" by cutting women's pubococcygeus muscle, repositioning the vagina and urethra, and removing the clitoral hood, thereby making their genital area more appropriate, in his view, for intercourse in the missionary position.
 "Women are structurally inadequate for intercourse," he wrote; he said he would turn them into "horny little mice".
 In the 1960s and 1970s he performed these procedures without consent while repairing episiotomies and performing hysterectomies and other surgery; he said he had performed a variation of them on 4,000 women by 1975.
 Following complaints, he was required in 1989 to stop practicing medicine in the United States.